Skip to Main Content

 The asterisk at the end of some words is a wildcard which is used to find alternate endings, see Truncation for more information.

-Translate your search for an article database
+Create your search strategy for an article database

 Steps